 A first-of-its-kind app, Poshmark started in California in 2011 as a place to sell and buy high-end fashion items.
 Soon, for designer clothes and brand-name shoes, Poshmark was the way to go.
-Instead of making people log onto a clunky web page like Ebay does, it let people list what they wanted to sell right from their phone.
+Instead of making people log onto a clunky web page when buying or , it let people list what they wanted to sell right from their phone.
 People logged on by the thousands to sell clothes for cash.
 Poshmark started doing well and getting attention almost as soon as it began.

 Think of Poshmark as something like Material Wrld, except that instead of selling women’s clothing to a company, you’re in control of your listings.
 Even used designer clothing is worth a lot, but women who want to keep up with style – but who don’t want to buy a $300 Gucci purse new – much prefer to pay $150 on Poshmark for a slightly used accessory that’s still in good condition.

 Make no mistake, though: the point of this app is to help women be fashionable.
-A Poshmark buy is stylish first, inexpensive or used second.
+A Poshmark buy is stylish first, inexpensive or second-hand items.
 Even new clothing that features in Poshmark’s “Boutique” category is often overstock or wholesale.
 That’s how Poshmark can sometimes offer new clothing while still maintaining prices as much as 70% lower than the ones you’ll see in stores.